How to Register a Business in Alberta, Canada

 STEP 1: SELECTING THE TYPE OF BUSINESS

 The first step is to identify what type of business you want to operate, and the type of identity (sole proprietorship, partnership or corporation) that will meet your needs.
+The requirements to register a business in Alberta depend on the type and structure of your business.
 A lawyer or accountant should be consulted if you are not sure which type of business best meets your needs.

 STEP 2: REGISTERING YOUR BUSINESS

 Once the type of business is established, you can reserve your business name.
 This is done by filing a business declaration form, a key component in the registration process.
 The form asks you to provide basic information about the company and its owner.
+Based on the type of business you are operating, you will fill out either a Declaration of Trade Name form (for sole proprietorship) or Declaration of Partnership form.
 A declaration of partnership form, for example, will require you to include:

 (a)Name of the declarant